Let’s explore one of humanity’s most famous guilty pleasures …. chocolate!

 A RICH HISTORY

 Let’s take a trip to Meso-America to the time of the Mayan and Aztec empires.
-This is where some of the first evidence of the use of chocolate can be found, with an archaeological site on the Pacific Coast of Chiapas, Mexico, showing the use of cocoa dating all the back to 1900 BC.
+This is where some of the first evidence of the use of chocolate can be found, with an archaeological site on the Pacific Coast of Chiapas, Mexico, showing the use of cocoa dating all the way back to 1900 BC.
 Many of the Meso-American people made chocolate beverages, but it was most popular among the Mayan and Aztec people, who believed the cocoa bean had been given to them by the gods, and valued it more than gold.
-The cocoa beans were actually used as currency among the Aztecs, so for example one turkey would cost 100 cocoa beans and a fresh avo would cost 3 beans.
+Cocoa beans were actually used as currency among the Aztecs, so for example one turkey would cost 100 cocoa beans and a fresh avo would cost 3 beans.

 Cocoa was mostly associated with human sacrifice, especially with blood sacrifices, when achiote, a native shrub with red seeds, was added to the bitter drink to give it a red hue and stain the lips of those that drank it.
 It was also believed that the chocolate held powerful energy and could strengthen those who drank it.
 Most famously, the Aztec ruler, Moctezuma II supposedly drank litres of the chocolate beverage each day for energy and as an aphrodisiac, and even gave it to the soldiers in his military to increase their strength and war prowess.